 Attacks are inevitable

 Most companies are not equipped to tackle hackers.
 That is particularly true in the aftermath of a cyber event.
-The magnitude of the damage could be extensive and as recent experience has proved, complicated and slow to investigate.
+The magnitude of the damage could be extensive, complicated and slow to investigate.

-All businesses should have a disaster recovery plan for cyber attacks, so that when telltale signs come across your computer screens indicating ominous intent, you have a system that offers a response.
-Much complacency exists among the public and a number of recent events indicate we may want to reexamine our posture.
+All businesses should have a disaster recovery plan for cyberattacks so that when telltale signs come across your computer screens indicating ominous intent, you have a system that offers a response.
+Much complacency exists among the public and indicates we may want to reexamine our posture.